arashkazemi/tati/README.md

 Kensakan is a javascript library that makes it possible to debug, step, pause and watch local variables in javascript code without using browser's internal inspector.
-It works by restructuring and running the given code in an async manner, and interacting with it using its own async function calls.
-It can even step into the for loop test and update statements or follow the execution inside try-catch blocks and inline functions.
+It works by restructuring and running the given code in asynchronously.
+It can even step into the for loop test and update statements or follow the execution inside try-catch blocks and arrow functions.

 This can be used in online development environments, testing, debugging, and even education.
 The API is designed to make things as easy as possible